model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 #### Run Kani harnesses

 You can then run your harnesses using the tree view by clicking the play button beside the harness that was automatically picked up by the Kani Extension.
-Once you run the harness using the extension, you are shown a failure banner if verification failed (or a green check mark if it succeeded).
+Once you run the harness using the extension, you are shown a green check mark if verification succeeded, or a failure banner if it failed.

 In our example, as with the command line, we can see through visual markers such as the failure banner pop-up and the red failure marker, that verification failed.